rremple/intervalidus/readme.md

                                                             | {Feat(C),Feat(D)} |
 ```

-For the same reasons explained earlier, one might want to use `DataIn2DMulti` instead to model what features belong in
+For the same reasons explained earlier, one might want to use `DataMulti` instead to model what features belong in
 what releases as well as when the product management decisions were made to include/exclude features in each release.

 Another example might be representing [piecewise functions](https://en.wikipedia.org/wiki/Piecewise_function) coherently